larsgr/gene-id-mapping/docs/creating-toy-dataset.md

 Now that we have the genomic sequence for the toy dataset we need to extract the correspond gene annotations from the gff files.
 We will use both Ensembl and NCBI gene annotations.

-1. Download gff files
+1. Download gff files (use `curl`)
 2. Get regions from the fasta headers (note: these are 1-based coordinates)
 3. Handle sequence name alias (NCBI uses different names for chromosomes, the fasta files uses Ensembl naming)
-4. Extract features from gff falling within these region
+4. Extract features from gff falling within these region (use `bedtools intersect`)
 5. Shift the coordinates in the gff file to be relative to the region.

-How to organize the script(s) for this? e.g.:
+How to organize the script(s) for this?

-* convert_seqname_alias.py - Converts the sequence IDs in bed compatible file (e.g. gff) using an alias table
-* fix_coordinates.py - Shift the coordinates in the gff file to be relative to the region.

-Both of these can be reusable tools.
-For the rest it can be implemented in a shell script that encapsulates the whole process.
-Downloading can be done with `curl`, `bedtools` can be used for extracting subset from gff and a simple `awk` one-liner could be used to extract the coordinates from the fasta files.

-* get_gff_subset.sh - Takes as path/URL of .gff and alias files in addition to the subset fasta file and returns a subset gff file.
+* data/toy-assemblies/get_gff_subset.sh - Main script that does all the above steps.
+Takes a path/URL of .gff and the subset fasta file and returns a subset gff file.
+(Alias handling not yet implemented.)
+* data/toy-assemblies/get_all_gff_subsets.sh - Just calls the main script for each assembly/annotatoin pair
+* convert_seqname_alias.py - Converts the sequence IDs in a tabular file (e.g. gff) using an alias table (TODO)

-Note that there might be features in the gff file that are partially inside the extracted region (e.g. an exon from a gene that stretches outside the region).
+TODO: Note that there might be features in the gff file that are partially inside the extracted region (e.g. an exon from a gene that stretches outside the region).
 We might need to "repair" the gff to not contain such partial genes.